 In a recent post, I framed this in largely Marxist terms.
 But I want to return, for a third time, to the mainstream economics version of the same argument, which I still think hasn’t gotten enough attention.
 The work I draw on is a paper by Daron Acemoglu, “When Does Labor Scarcity Encourage Innovation?”
 It was published in the Journal of Political Economy, and an ungated version is here.
 It includes lots of mathematical formalisms, which I’ll admit I only barely followed; my years of taking calculus are well in the rear-view mirror.
 But the core of the argument is easily understandable.

 Acemoglu is attempting to reconcile two different stories about the interaction between labor supply and technological change.
 Standard economic growth models posit that when labor is scarce and wages are high, adoption of new technology will be discouraged and growth will slow.
 But there are a variety of arguments to the contrary.
-Robert Allen has argued that the industrial revolution took off in 18th century Britain because of the high price of labor there relative to other parts of Europe, which encouraged the invention and use of technologies that substituted machinery and energy for labor.
-The “Habakkuk Hypothesis”, meanwhile, claims that the U.S. grew faster than Britain in the 19th Century because labor was scarce (and therefore more expensive) in the U.S., which in turn encouraged mechanization and other labor-saving technology.
+Robert Allen has argued that the industrial revolution took off in eighteenth-century Britain because of the high price of labor there relative to other parts of Europe, which encouraged the invention and use of technologies that substituted machinery and energy for labor.
+The “Habakkuk Hypothesis,” meanwhile, claims that the US grew faster than Britain in the nineteenth century because labor was scarce (and therefore more expensive) in the US, which in turn encouraged mechanization and other labor-saving technology.

 The contribution of Acemoglu’s paper is to contextualize these arguments in a general framework in which there are two kinds of technology: labor saving and labor complementary.
 In economic jargon, a labor saving technology decreases the marginal product of labor, while a labor complementary technology increases it.
 This means that with labor saving tech, businesses need to use less workers, while with labor complementary tech, they need more workers.
 This then leads to Acemoglu’s conclusion about the reverse causal process: what is the effect of labor scarcity (and high wages) on the adoption of technology?
 From the paper: